Hold up, what’s the Right to Repair?

 It gets worse.

-GE, Philips, Osram, and their co-conspirators weren’t the only ones who learnt this lesson.
-The automobile industry did as well.
-Starting in the ’20s and accelerating in the ’50s.
+GE, Philips, Osram, and their co-conspirators weren’t the only ones who learned this lesson.
+The automobile industry did as well, starting in the ’20s and accelerating in the ’50s.
 They made money hand over fist.

 Dissent was assimilated.